-Usage rate, a.k.a., usage percentage is an estimate of the percentage of team plays used by a player while he was on the floor.
+Usage rate, aka NBA usage percentage, is an estimate of the percentage of team plays used by a player while he was on the floor.
+Usage rate can be calculated with how a possession ends: “field-goal or free-throw attempt, or a turnover.

 100*((Player’s Field Goal Attempts)+0.44*(Player’s Free Throw Attempts)+(Player’s Turnovers))*(Team’s Total Minutes)